WillDreamer/Omni-Mol/README.md

 ## 😈 Text-Chem T5 Re-implementaion

-All of our reproduction details are provided under the `TextChemT5-reimplement` directory, including log files (`TextChemT5-reimplement/logs`) and model profiles (containing activation and model parameter information in `TextChemT5-reimplement/model/model_profile.json`).
-For more information, please refer to the `TextChemT5-reimplement/README.md'.
+All of our reproduction details are provided under the `TextChemT5-reimplement` directory (i.e., `TextChemT5-v0-main`), including log files (`TextChemT5-reimplement/logs`) and model profiles (containing activation and model parameter information in `TextChemT5-reimplement/model/model_profile.json`).
+For more information, please refer to the `TextChemT5-reimplement/README.md`.